dcampos/nvim-snippy/README.md

 * No need to defined snippets in Lua or Vimscript code.
 * Simple and standard snippet syntax.

+## FAQ

+#### Is UltiSnips's feature X available?

+This is so far the most frequently asked question and the answer to it is generally no. UltiSnips is a great snippets manager for those wanting to use advanced snippet features, like Python evaluation, but that comes at a price of being heavyweight and complicated, whereas Snippy strives to be minimal and simple.
+That said, UltiSnips has some nice features like auto-trigger that may be added to Snippy in the future to improve usability.

 ## Known bugs

 * There is a bug in Neovim where `extmarks` are extended to the beginning of the completed item when the `complete()` function is called and a completion menu is shown, even if the user does not select or confirm anything.
 See the [bug report][1] for more information.